fernandofuentes/clicky-game/README.md

 ### How to Play
 Click on the boxes and watch them shuffle!
-Can you click ever card without clicking the same one twice?
+Can you click every card without clicking the same one twice?

 ### Good Luck!
 And may the Force be with you!